Course requirements:

 Professor Caroline Van Eck – European art and architecture and their theories, in particular French, the reception of Graeco-Roman art, the anthropology of art, Giovanni Battista Piranesi, and Aby Warburg

-Dr Alyce Mahon - 20th-century art, especially Surrealism, performance and feminist art practice
+Professor Alyce Mahon - 20th-century art, especially Surrealism, performance and feminist art practice (Professor Mahon will not be accepting MPhil applications for 2024-25)

 Dr Frank Salmon - British and European Architecture, 17th-19th century